This blog post is all about the Kandy to Ella train in Sri Lanka.

-The iconic train journey from Kandy to Ella (or vice versa) is considered one of the most scenic train rides in the world.
+The iconic Kandy to Ella train journey (or vice versa) is considered one of the most scenic train rides in the world.
 And for good reason.

 Yes, it can be hot, long and hectic but it is also breathtaking and a must-do activity whilst in Sri Lanka.

-The train journey will take 6-7 hours (with no delays) and winds its way along 114 kilometres past misty mountains, lush tea plantations, beautiful valleys, dense forests and cascading waterfalls.
+The Kandy to Ella train journey will take 6-7 hours (with no delays) and winds its way along 114 kilometres past misty mountains, lush tea plantations, beautiful valleys, dense forests and cascading waterfalls.

-There are only a handful of trains that run this journey each day.
+There are only a handful of Kandy to Ella trains that run this journey each day.
 Make sure you check the latest timetable before embarking on this journey.

 You can also find out everything you need to know about the famous Kandy to Ella train journey in my YouTube vlog below: